Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 We'll instantiate a simple blob detector in our constructor in order to identify coins in our image.
 The simple blob detector algorithm works by:
    1. Thresholding the image into not just one, but several binary images
    2. Extracting connected pixels in each binary image with findContours
-   3. Finally merging blobs that have centers close to one another
+   3. Finally merging blobs that have centers close to one another.
 You can specify specific thresholds and filters to have increased control over how blobs should be extracted.

 ``` python
 # Step 3A